 - Observing the learning environment for your child’s age.

 - Meeting with the Assistant Head of School.

 Observations are required for all age groups, and both parents are required to attend.
 A child cannot be admitted before both parents have completed an observation.
 (A second parent is not required to attend if the child has only one parent or guardian.)

 2. Submit an application.

-After the observation, you will be invited to complete an application application and pay the application fee of $500.
+After the observation, you may complete an application and pay the application fee of $500.
 Most of our classrooms are at full capacity.
 Submitting an application ensures a spot in our wait pool.

 Please do not submit an application until you have been invited to do so.
 We will not be able to process it.

 The link to apply for the 2019-20 school year will be available beginning April 22, 2019 at 8 a.m.